Vispyr/vispyr-cli/README.md

 Remove the `vispyr_agent` folder and its contents from your application and redeploy it.

-Edit you `package.json` start command back to its initial form, i.e. instead of:
+Edit your `package.json` start command back to its initial form, i.e. instead of:
 ```
 bash ./vispyr_agent/deployAgent.sh && node --require ./vispyr_agent/instrumentation.js src/<your-app-name>.js
 ```
-Something like:
+Something similar to:
 ```
 node src/<your-app-name>
 ```